 [1] On April 4, 2014 and December 3, 2014, the Company initiated litigation against Google Inc. ("Google") and YouTube, LLC ("YouTube") in the U.S. District Court for the Southern District of New York for infringement of several of its patents within its Cox Patent Portfolio acquired from Dr. Cox which relate to the identification of media content on the Internet.
 The lawsuit alleges that Google and YouTube have infringed and continue to infringe certain of the Company's patents by making, using, selling and offering to sell unlicensed systems and related products and services, which include YouTube's Content ID system.
 The litigations against Google and YouTube were subject to court ordered stays which were in effect from July 2, 2015 until January 2, 2019 as a result of proceedings at the Patent Trial and Appeal Board (PTAB) and the appeals of PTAB Final Written Decisions to the U.S. Court of Appeals for the Federal Circuit.
 Pursuant to a Joint Stipulation and Order Regarding Lifting of Stays, entered on January 2, 2019, the parties agreed, among other things, that the stays with respect to the litigations were lifted.
 In January 2019, the two litigations against Google and YouTube were consolidated.
 Discovery has been completed and the parties have each submitted summary judgment motions.
-A trial date has not yet been set.
+On April 24, 2024, the U.S. District Court for the Southern District of New York issued a judgment dismissing the Company's patent infringement claims finding that the asserted claims of two of the patents are invalid for indefiniteness and granting summary judgment that the asserted claims of another asserted patent are not infringed by Google's accused system.
+The Court's ruling disposes of all of the Company's claims in the case.
+The Company is evaluating its alternatives, including an appeal of the Court's rulings to the U.S. Court of Appeals for the Federal Circuit.

 [2] On May 9, 2017, Mirror Worlds Technologies, LLC, the Company's wholly-owned subsidiary, initiated litigation against Facebook, Inc. (now Meta Platforms, Inc., "Meta") in the U.S. District Court for the Southern District of New York, for infringement of U.S. Patent No. 6,006,227, U.S. Patent No. 7,865,538 and U.S. Patent No. 8,255,439 (among the patents within the Company's Mirror Worlds Patent Portfolio).
 The lawsuit alleged that the asserted patents are infringed by Meta's core technologies that enable Meta's Newsfeed and Timeline features.
-On August 11, 2018, the Court issued an order granting Meta's motion for summary judgment of non-infringement and dismissed the case.
-On August 17, 2018, the Company filed a Notice of Appeal to appeal the summary judgment decision to the U.S. Court of Appeals for the Federal Circuit.
-On January 23, 2020, the U.S. Court of Appeals for the Federal Circuit ruled in the Company's favor and reversed the summary judgment finding of the District Court and remanded the litigation to the Southern District of New York for further proceedings.